 Orange, Almonds and Pistachios Sicilian Lamb alla Katia

-Easter in Sicily is the most important holiday of the year.
-Sicilians away from home will do their outmost to get back to the island to enjoy the numerous processions dedicated to the Passion of Christ and catch up with family and friends.
+Easter is the most important holiday in Sicily.
+Sicilians who live outside the island will do their outmost to get back to the island to enjoy the numerous processions dedicated to the Passion of Christ and catch up with family and friends.
 Tourists have the chance to see how old traditions and rituals are still kept alive by the Sicilian youth and, obviously, have a taste of all the wonderful local Easter food.

 I have already given you the recipes for some of them Modica's Pastieri,Chocolate and Champagne Rabbit/Chicken and Cassata di Pasqua.